core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    }
 ~~~~

+Note that when a topic configuration changes, it may result in disruptions for the subscribers.
+Some potential issues that may arise include:

+* Limiting the number of subscribers will cause to cancel ongoing subscriptions until max-subscribers has been reached.
+* Changing the topic-data value will cancel all ongoing subscriptions.
+* Changing of the expiration-date may cause to cancel ongoing subscriptions if the topic expires at an earlier data.

 ### Deleting a topic-configuration {#topic-delete}

 A client can delete a topic by making a CoAP DELETE request on the topic resource URI.